-Harmattan notes that the Operator (Aces) has proposed that Mediclinic provide additional ventilation to the room where the inverters are located.
+Harmattan notes that the Operator has proposed that Mediclinic provide additional ventilation to the room where the inverters are located.
 This has not been done because the winter season has allowed for additional cooling of the inverter.

-We have also spoken to the operator about the underperformance, and they have stated that it is due to frequent load shedding which results in downtown of grid tied inverter and thus production loss.
-The operator has indicated that installing a genset integrator can mitigate the impact of load shedding.
-A genset integrated allows the inverter to operate by using the generator as a reference when the grid is down.
+We have also spoken to the Operator about the underperformance, and they have stated that it is due to frequent load shedding which results in downtown of grid tied inverter and thus production loss.

-We recommend procuring and installing a genset integrator to reduce the losses due to load shedding.
-Harmattan recommends that the Operator provide Mediclinic with a specification for the required cooling of the inverter and conduct further thermal testing at the other sites.
+Harmattan recommends performing a cost benefit analysis to be considered various options in the market that could be used to solve the problem.
+Harmattan has asked ACES (Operator/contractor) to provide a cost estimate for the procurement and installation of a generator integrator.
+We also recommend that the Operator provide Mediclinic with a specification for the required cooling of the inverter and conduct further thermal testing at the other sites.
 Harmattan will review then review specification and costing provided by ACES.

 Events

 Health and Safety